cloudops/cloudmc-standard-kb/en/compute-service/working-with-vpcs.md

    - **ESP hash algorithm:** The hash algorithm for the encapsulating security protocol for phase 2 negotiations.
    - **ESP perfect forward secrecy:** The Diffie-Hellman group for the encapsulating security protocol.
    - **ESP lifetime:** The lifetime for the encapsulating security protocol.
 The default value is one hour.
-   - **Dead Peer Detection:** Whether or not to see if the other end of the VPN is alive, and if it isn't to reconnect.
+   - **Dead Peer Detection:**  Checks to see whether or not the other end of the VPN is alive.
+If the other end does not respond, the VPN will attempt to reconnect.
    - **Force encapsulation for NAT traversal:** Force NAT traversal for the VPN connection (UDP encapsulation).
    - **Passive connection:** Check this box if the remote end has not yet been configured.
 Only one passive end should exist per site-to-site VPN.
 1. Click on **Submit**.